ChristopheJacquet/PiFmRds/README.md

 The RDS data generator lies in the `rds.c` file.

-The RDS data generator generates cyclically four 0A groups (for transmitting PS), and one 2A group (for transmitting RT). `get_rds_group` generates one group, and uses `crc` for computing the CRC.
+The RDS data generator generates cyclically four 0A groups (for transmitting PS), and one 2A group (for transmitting RT).
+In addition, every minute, it inserts a 4A group (for transmitting CT, clock time). `get_rds_group` generates one group, and uses `crc` for computing the CRC.

 To get samples of RDS data, call `get_rds_samples`.
 It calls `get_rds_group`, differentially encodes the signal and generates a shaped biphase symbol.
 Successive biphase symbols overlap: the samples are added so that the result is equivalent to applying the shaping filter (a [root-raised-cosine (RRC) filter ](http://en.wikipedia.org/wiki/Root-raised-cosine_filter) specified in the RDS standard) to a sequence of Manchester-encoded pulses.